tomwrankmore/wb-front-end-task-tom-wrankmore/README.md

 For accessibility I connected the label and input via htmlFor and added some placeholder text for the input.

 I had misread case insensitive as case sensitive, so my code failed the test based on the word 'pear' but I worked that one out by entering the word into the input and then re reading the instruction.
 I added toLowerCase() in the handleSearch and it became case insensitive and returned the correct total figure of 60,681.02 when value was 'pear'.

+Finally, fetchBranches() is currently handling multiple responsibilities at once, with more time to refine I would separate out the responsibilities into functions and execute them inside a try catch block.
+I wanted to turn this round quickly.